segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/bigquery-setup.md

 1. **Grant Full Access**: This option provides Segment with all the necessary permissions and allows us to complete the setup for you automatically.
 It's the quicker option, requiring minimal effort on your part.
 2. **Grant Limited Access**: This option is more secure, as it restricts permissions.
 However, due to the limited access, a few additional setup steps will need to be completed manually by you.
 These are one-time steps, and we will guide you through the process.

-You are free to choose the approach that best suits your needs, and can skip the other.
+You can choose the approach that best suits your needs.

 ### Grant Full Access
 With this approach we will use BigQuery predefined roles: